a-sit-plus/signum/docs/docs/indispensable.md

 To create an explicit tag (to compare it to a parsed, explicitly tagged element, for example), just pass tag number (and optionally) tag class to `Asn1.ExplicitTag`.

 #### Implicit

 Implicit tagging is implemented differently.
 Any element can be implicitly tagged, after it was constructed, by invoking the `withImplicitTag` infix function on it.
 There's, of course, also an option to override the tag class.
 Creating an implicitly tagged UTF-8 String using the ASN.1 builder DSL with a custom tag class works as follows:

 ```kotlin
 Asn1.Utf8String("Foo") withImplicitTag (0xCAFEuL withClass TagClass.PRIVATE)
 ```

 It is also possible to unset the CONSTRUCTED bit from any ASN.1 structure or Tag by invoking the infix function `without` as follows:
 ```kotlin
 Asn1.Sequence { +Asn1.Int(42) } withImplicitTag (0x5EUL without CONSTRUCTED)
 ```

+!!! warning
+    It is perfectly possible to use abuse implicit tagging in ways that produces UNIVERSAL tags that are reserved for well-defined types.
+    If you really think you must create a faux ASN.1 NULL from an X.509 certificate go ahead, we dare you!
+    Just blame the mess you created only on yourself and nobody else!

 ### ASN.1 Builder DSL
 So far, custom high-level types and manually constructing low-level types was discussed.